-If you were admitted pending the receipt of official transcripts, you must submit your official transcripts to the Office of Graduate Studies by the first day of classes of your first semester of enrollment.
-Failure to do so will result in a registration hold for your second term, delay disbursement of your financial aid, and may result in your admission being revoked.
+If you were admitted pending official transcripts, you must have your official transcripts sent to the Office of Graduate Studies by the first day of classes of your first semester of enrollment.
+Failure to do so will result in a registration hold and delay financial aid disbursement.